canalplus/rx-player/doc/Getting_Started/Tutorials/Content_with_DRM.md

 thus refuse to use one of the decryption key found in a license, especially the one needed for the higher content qualities.

-Those options then allows to fallback when this happens.
+Those options then allow to fall back when this happens.

 - `onKeyInternalError`: Behavior to set when the corresponding key has the [status](https://www.w3.org/TR/encrypted-media/#dom-mediakeystatus) `"internal-error"`.
   We found that most widevine implementation use this error when a key is refused.

-  You can set it to `"fallback"` so the RxPlayer switch to other, decipherable, Representations when this status is received.
+  You can set it to `"fallback"` so the RxPlayer switches to other, decipherable, Representations when this status is received.

+  You can also set it to `"close-session"` so the RxPlayer closes and re-creates the corresponding DRM session.

 - `onKeyOutputRestricted`: Behavior to set when the corresponding key has the [status](https://www.w3.org/TR/encrypted-media/#dom-mediakeystatus) `"output-restricted"`.
 This is the proper status for a key refused due to output restrictions.

-  You can set it to `"fallback"` so the RxPlayer switch to other, decipherable, Representations when this status is received.
+  You can set it to `"fallback"` so the RxPlayer switches to other, decipherable, Representations when this status is received.

-- `onKeyOutputRestricted`: Behavior to set when the corresponding key has the [status](https://www.w3.org/TR/encrypted-media/#dom-mediakeystatus) `"expired"`.
+- `onKeyExpiration`: Behavior to set when the corresponding key has the [status](https://www.w3.org/TR/encrypted-media/#dom-mediakeystatus) `"expired"`.

-  You can set it to `"fallback"` so the RxPlayer switch to other, decipherable, Representations when this status is received.
+  You can set it to `"fallback"` so the RxPlayer switches to other, decipherable, Representations when this status is received.

+  You can also set it to `"close-session"` so the RxPlayer closes and re-creates the corresponding DRM session.

 For people on embedded devices with specific key systems, you can look a little more into what [MediaKeyStatus](https://www.w3.org/TR/encrypted-media/#dom-mediakeystatus) is set